cheatsnake/backend-cheats/README_ENG.md

     -   [HTTPS](https://developer.mozilla.org/en-US/docs/Glossary/https)
         > Same HTTP, but with encryption support
     -   [Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)
-        > Because the HTTP protocol does not allow you to save any information about the status of previous requests/responses, you need to use cookies.
-Cookies allow the server to store various information on the client side, which the client can then send back to the server.
-In particular, cookies can be used for authorization or to save various settings/configurations.
+        > The HTTP protocol does not provide the ability to save information about the status of previous requests and responses.
+Cookies are used to solve this problem.
+Cookies allow the server to store information on the client side that the client can send back to the server.
+For example, cookies can be used to authenticate users or to store various settings.
     -   [CORS (Cross origin resource sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
         > A technology that allows one domain to securely receive data from another domain.
     -   [CSP (Content Security Policy)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)